AzureIoTGBB/iot-edge-offline-dashboarding/documentation/customize-sample-other.md

-# Customize the dashboard sample for other use cases
+# Customize the IoT Offline Dashboarding sample for other use cases

 The process for customizing or re-using the sample for other use cases will, obviously, depend on the details of the use case.
 However, some high level guidance can be found below.